 Treating the Whole Person

 At The Willows at Red Oak Recovery®, our experienced staff understands the need for personalized treatment that encompasses whole-body health.
 We work to heal all areas, including your mental, spiritual, physical, and emotional components.
-In addition, dual diagnosis treatment and other evidence-based behavioral and mental health treatment services, we also emphasize the importance of nutritional wellness, exercise, and holistic healing.
+In addition, dual diagnosis treatment and other evidence-based behavioral and addiction treatment programs, we also emphasize the importance of nutritional wellness, exercise, and holistic healing.